As the Dandenong Ranges are only a 15-minute drive from my place, I often find myself spending plenty of time up there hiking.

 What I like most about this hike is that it is relatively easy to do and is convenient for anyone who is short on time.

-If someone were to ask me where would be a good spot to hike that isn’t too hard and that, basically, anyone can do, I would almost certainly suggest this one.
+If someone were to ask me where would be a good spot to hike that isn’t too hard and that, basically, anyone can do, I would almost certainly suggest the Sherbrooke Falls Walk.

-You can start this hike at just about any spot in the forest but I always start at Pound Creek Track which is located in the southern section of the forest.
+You can start this hike at just about any spot in the forest but I typically start at Pound Creek Track which is located in the southern section of the forest.

-You can access the Sherbrooke Forest via Belgrave-Ferny Creek Road and there is a small car park at the trail head.
+You can access the Sherbrooke Falls Walk via Belgrave-Ferny Creek Road where there is a small car park at the trailhead.

 Heading south-east, you come to a T-intersection where you turn left onto the Hillclimb Track and head up to the middle of the forest.